 Which lockup goes where, at a glance.

-Before any piece of brand communication ships, run it against the eight rules below.
+Before any piece of brand communication ships, run it against the nine rules below.

 State what the brand IS.

-"The Haus of H is a space we build for queer people across every stage of life."
+"The Haus of H is a house for queer people across every stage of life."

-Never "not a wellness brand," "not a fashion house," "not a retreat company."
+Never open public copy with "not a wellness brand" or "not a retreat company."
 Frame positively.
+Internal contrast is fine; external negation is not.

 Alternate Velvet Midnight and Daylight.